Anvell/dev-challenge-compose-week-4/README.md

 ## :scroll: Description
-The main idea for this app was to focus clean presentation along with nice animated background to showcase various weather conditions.
+The main idea for this app was to focus on clean presentation along with nice animated background to showcase various weather conditions.
 I've prepared couple of renders: clear day/night and also foggy day/night, selecting cities from different time zones allows to quickly demonstrate various states.

 ## :camera_flash: Screenshots